 Azmi then represented the accused in the 7/11 Mumbai local train blasts, the 2006 Aurangabad arms haul, and the 2006 Malegaon blasts case.

 One of the biggest cases which Shahid Azmi fought was that of Faheem Ansari, a 26/11 terror accused arrested by Mumbai Crime Branch officials for helping Pakistani terrorists.
 It was during this case when Shahid Azmi was killed.
-Few months after his death, his younger brother Khalid Azmi completed his law degree and took ahead his brother’s mission himself.
+A few months after his death, his younger brother Khalid Azmi completed his law degree and took ahead his brother’s mission himself.

 On February 11, 2010, at around 9:00 PM when Shahid Azmi returned from the court, he was shot down by four men who posed as clients in his office located in Taximen’s colony of Mumbai.

 According to a report in The Hindu, Azmi’s murder accused—Devendra Jagptap, Pintu Dagale, Vinod Vichare and Hasmukh Solanki—were arrested on the same day.
 While Jagtap and Solanki are in jail, the other two accused are out on bail.

 Hansal Mehta’s film ‘Shahid’